The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: The main theorem

-The present definition turns out to be more convenient for our purposes (see for example Theorem \ref{comparison theorem}, Proposition \ref{semistable locus}, Lemma \ref{P-semistability}, Lemma~\ref{semistability difference lemma}, Proposition \ref{existence and uniqueness of the canonical reduction}).
-Furthermore, it more closely resembles the well-known definition of slope-semistabilty of vector bundles, to which it reduces for $G = \GL_n$ and which we now recall.
+Our new definition turns out to be more convenient for our purposes (see for example Theorem \ref{comparison theorem}, Proposition \ref{semistable locus}, Lemma \ref{P-semistability}, Lemma~\ref{semistability difference lemma}, Proposition \ref{existence and uniqueness of the canonical reduction}), and appears to streamline various arguments in the reduction theory of a general reductive group.
+Furthermore, it closely resembles the well-known definition of slope-semistability of vector bundles, to which it reduces for $G = \GL_n$ and which we now recall.

 \sssec{The case $G = \GL_n$} It is easy to see that a $\GL_n$-bundle is semistable in the above sense if and only if the corresponding vector bundle is slope-semistable in the following sense.
 Recall first that the \textit{slope} $\mu(E)$ of a vector bundle~$E$ on the curve $X$ is defined as